Do you have a desire to help people, but know nursing isn’t for you? Consider a career as a Registered Health

 The Only Accredited HIT Program In the Area

 You must graduate from an accredited school to become a RHIT.
-Our Associate in Applied Science in Health Information Technology is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Associate in Applied Science in Health Information Technology program at Southwestern Michigan College is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Now On the Niles Campus!

 The HIT program is located on the Niles Campus and features evening and hybrid courses so that you can balance life, work and school more easily.